 - certain pre-paid legal services.

-Certain employer provided benefits, such as sick pay, short-term disability, paid time off, overtime, jury duty, and vacation pay, may be considered exempt from the requirements of ERISA if benefits are paid as follows:
+Certain employer-provided benefits, such as sick pay, short-term disability, paid time off, overtime, jury duty, and vacation pay, may be considered exempt from the requirements of ERISA if benefits are paid in all of the following ways:

 - as a “normal payroll practice” by the employer and not from an insurance policy

 - entirely from the employer’s general assets